Timekeeping has become a critical business process for many companies today.

 1. Time Doctor

-Time Doctor is a robust employee time management tool used by large organizations like Verizon as well as by startups and small businesses like Thrive Market.
+Time Doctor is a robust employee time management tool used by large organizations as well as by startups and small businesses.

 It offers powerful time tracking and timesheet management features for both salaried and hourly employees.